openkfw/TruBudget/doc/adr/0006-multi-node-setup.md

 Even though Multichain (like Bitcoin) has to be bootstrapped from a single node, we're aiming at a system design that doesn't rely on a single party being involved in most administrative tasks, such as adding additional nodes to an existing deployment.

-This ADR discusses terminology and setup of the TruBudget network.
+This ADR discusses terminology and setup of the EEPPortal network.

 ## Decision